zmrlft/GreenWall/README.md

 - Right-click while painting to toggle between the brush and the eraser.
 - Use the brush intensity control to switch between different shades of green.
+- **Copy and Paste Feature**: Click the "Copy Mode" button to enter copy mode.
+Drag to select an area on the calendar and press `Ctrl+C` to copy.
+The app will show a "Copy successful" message.
+After copying, the selected pattern will follow the mouse as a preview.
+Left-click or press `Ctrl+V` to paste to the target location, right-click to cancel the paste preview.
+Press `Ctrl+V` to quickly restore the last copied pattern.

 ### Windows/Linux